kevboh/longform/docs/COMPILE.md

     Errors encountered during execution should be thrown and will be handled by Longform.
-    @param input If the step is of kind Scene or Join (see context), this will be of type:
+    @param input If the step is of kind Scene or Join (see context), this will be *an array* containing elements of type:
       {
         path: string; // path to scene
         name: string; // file name of scene